Search

 One of my favorite lessons COMPARES the films “Joy and Heron” and “Dustin.”

 These two films are very different, yet they have so much in common.
 I like to start with Joy and Heron, but it really doesn’t matter.
-After I show the first film, we discuss various aspects of the film (depending on my focus, as well as, my group of students).
-For my newcomers, or beginners, we do this whole lesson together and we really focus on the skill and language of comparing.
+After I show the first film, we discuss various aspects of the film (depending on my focus and my group of students).
+For my newcomers, or beginners, we do this whole lesson together and focus on the language of comparing.

 For my students with higher language skills, we compare AND contrast.
 I might fill out the chart for the first film as a whole group activity, then have them fill out the chart for the second film on their own.
 This lesson is easily adaptable depending on the needs of students.